 After all, any serious website owner or business needs help.
 Especially if their goal is to grow, expand, reach new heights and achieve bigger things going forward.

-So becoming a volunteer and doing your part to help, while “getting a taste” of the anime industry is a benefit to you and whoever you’re volunteering with.
+So becoming a volunteer and doing your part to help, while “getting a taste” of the

 It’ll give you some experience, help build relationships and get your foot in the door as well.